beginning of content

 If you notice any changes in your child’s breathing, take them to the doctor straight away.
 You might notice:

-If your child has difficulty breathing or becomes unwell very quickly, call triple zero (000) and ask for an ambulance.
+If your child has difficulty breathing or becomes very sick quickly, call triple zero (000) and ask for an ambulance.

 Dehydration

-If your child is drinking less than half their usual amount, or if they are passing less urine than usual, they could be dehydrated and should see a doctor.
+See a doctor if your child is drinking less than half their usual amount or if they are weeing less than usual.

 Other symptoms

-A child who is feeling sick may also have:
+A child who is sick may also have:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.